Grad Boat Cruise – May 5, 2022

 Valedictory Ceremony – Tuesday, June 28, 2022

-Gowns and caps will be available for pick up from the Burnsview office from DATE TBA.
+Gowns and caps will be available for pick up from the Burnsview office during the week of June 20th (exact date to be updated at a later date).
 As the gowns and caps are a souvenir package, they do not need to be returned following the ceremony.

 As we will be ordering gowns for the Valedictory Ceremony in the very near future, we require all grads to complete the Gown Order Form.
 The only information required is student name and height.